geekity/sbt-embedded-postgres/README.md

 postgresVersion := PRODUCTION // IVersion from ru.yandex.qatools.embed.postgresql.distribution.Version.Main
 ```

+If you want to run your build on a CI server, it is advised to let sbt chose a port at random.
+For this use case is an utility function defined.
+For example: `postgresPort := getFreePort(25432 to 25532)`.

 The default connection string is `jdbc:postgresql://localhost:25432/database`.
-It is accessible with the setting key `postgresConnectionString`.
+It is accessible in sbt with the setting key `postgresConnectionString`.

 The output from the embedded postgres can be suppressed by setting `postgresSilencer := true`.